mtlynch/mtlynch.io/content/retrospectives/2020/10/index.md

 So far, maintaining inventory has been the biggest challenge of selling TinyPilot.
 Most of the time that TinyPilot has been available, .
 The power connector continually felt like it was a week away.
 The electrical engineers underestimated how long it would take to build them.
 Fortunately, I padded their estimate in communications with customers, so the actual delivery date was on time.

 {{<img src="manageable-inventory.png" alt="Photo of Y-cable" hasBorder="true" caption="When inventory is well-stocked, I can fulfill orders at a steady, relaxed paced.">}}

+I get a few orders a day, and I pack them up.
+Life is easy!

+When I'm backordered, it's a different picture:

 {{<img src="backlogged-inventory.png" alt="Graph showing large order backlogs and consequent spikes in stress" hasBorder="true" caption="When there are inventory shortages, orders pile up and need to be cleared quickly, increasing overall stress.">}}

+People continue to order, so my work queue backs up.
+I can't clear it because I'm missing some inventory item.

+When I was down to my last 15 power connectors, I listed the individual item as backordered but I continued listing the kits as in-stock.
+I did this because my profits on the connectors are much smaller, so I didn't want to sell off all the connectors on their own and be stuck out of stock on the kits until the next batch could be produced.
+I still think that was a good idea, but it created complexity later on as it meant that I was now processing orders in a special order instead of first-come, first-serve.

+As of today, I'm well-stocked again.
+I received a batch of 48 new power connectors yesterday, so the TinyPilot sales machine is pumping again.
+Over the next few days, I'll start up marketing efforts that have been paused for weeks.

 But it's a repeat of a problem I've consistently struggled with TinyPilot.
 Inventory and the thundering herd problem.
 I've had a few weeks where I was well-stocked, and I would receive 0-3 orders per day, which I can fulfill comfortably.